-Salomé is an Academic Fellow at Columbia Law School.
-She is also a former Fellow and current Affiliate at the Berkman Klein Center for Internet and Society at Harvard University.
+Salomé is an Assistant Professor of Law at Michigan Law School, where she teaches courses on contracts, privacy, commercial surveillance and data governance.
+She is also a former Fellow and current Faculty Associate at the Berkman Klein Center for Internet and Society at Harvard University.

-Salomé was previously an associate at Fenwick and West, LLP, where she worked with technology company clients on a broad array of information law and corporate matters.
+Prior to joining Michigan, Salomé held fellowships at Columbia Law School and jointly at NYU Law School and Cornell Tech.
+She was also an associate at Fenwick and West, LLP, where she worked with technology company clients on a broad array of information law and corporate matters.
 She has a JD from Harvard Law School, an MSc from the London School of Economics, and a BA in Political Economy from Georgetown University.